Thank you for choosing FCTC for your education! Please follow the checklist below, which will guide you through the Financial Aid application process.

 - If you are 24 or older, you are an INDEPENDENT student.

-- If you are under 24 years of age, you are a DEPENDENT student.
-Your parents MUST do the application & turn in paperwork.
+- If you are under 24 years of age and do not meet the Department of Education’s criteria for independent status, you are a DEPENDENT student.
+Your parents MUST do the application online with you, provide their income information, & sign this forms packet.

 2) Do your Free Application for Federal Student Aid online